KhalidCK/metro-paris/reports/README.md

 Lately I had a discussion and we tried to figure out when you should take it to avoid rush hours.

-Common wisdom will say :
+Common wisdom will say to **avoid** :

 * in the morning : between 8 to 9h
 * in the evening : between 17 to 19h

 Make sense from my experience.
-However I was wondering, is there is any data that can tackle this question ?
+However I was wondering : is there any data that can tackle this question ?

 ## Getting the data